bytefish/bytefish.de/blog/hibernate_envers_versioning_and_auditing.md

 }
 ```

-And the ``Converters`` class provides all methods to convert between the Domain Transfer Objects and the Domain model:
+The ``Converters`` class provides all methods necessary to convert between the Domain Transfer Objects and the Domain model:

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.